-In our golden years, we want to bask in the memories that we made together when we were younger, still able to endure red-eye flights and hike the steepest of trails.
-We want to be able to tell strangers in the supermarket, our friends, or future grandkids, “Yes, we have been there!, Here are the things you shouldn’t miss.”
+In our golden years, we want to bask in the memories we made together when we were younger, still able to endure red-eye flights and hike the steepest of trails.
+We want to be able to tell strangers in the supermarket, our friends, or future grandkids, “Yes, we have been there!
+Here are the things you shouldn’t miss.”
 That’s our sweet spot for now…

 Our journey towards financial independence would take more time, maybe a couple of years more, but we can confidently say that the trade will be worth it.

 We are a Pinoy Physical Therapist duo living somewhat unconventional but intentional lives.
 Trying to be smarter and better than before, we surround ourselves with content, experiences, and people that help us discover practical yet powerful ways to achieve our goals.

 We aim to be financially independent by making small changes to our lives.
 We invite you to join our journey!
 We hope that you learn something valuable from our experiences.